-12.2.1 Off-stream pumping review event
+12.1.1 Off-stream pumping review event

-Seqwater proposed to retain the off-stream pumping cost review event for the Central Lockyer Valley scheme.
-Electricity costs in this scheme can vary significantly over the period, mainly driven by the need to pump water to the Lake Clarendon off-stream storage site during high flow events and then to pump the water out for later usage.
+Electricity costs in the Central Lockyer Valley scheme can vary significantly over the period, mainly driven by the need to pump water to the Lake Clarendon off-stream storage site during high flow events and then to pump the water out for later usage.

 In the 2020 review, we found that it was difficult to predict high flow events.
 As a result, we did not provide an allowance for off-stream pumping costs and instead treated these costs as a review event.
-However, we now have a longer time series of electricity costs for the scheme, which shows that costs were around \$150,000 for one year in each of the last two price path periods (with the other years below \$50,000 per year).
-It also shows that the 5-year and 10-year cost averages were around \$44,000 per year (2022-23 dollars).
+However, we now have a longer time series of electricity costs for the scheme, which shows that costs were around \$0.15 million for one year in each of the last two price path periods (with the other years below \$0.05 million per year).
+It also shows that the 5-year and 10-year cost averages were around \$0.5 million per year (in 2023-24 dollars).

 This longer time series of historic electricity costs makes it possible to forecast electricity costs for the Central Lockyer Valley scheme with greater accuracy.
-We propose to base our cost forecast on the long-term average of electricity costs (see Chapter 4) and to remove the review event.
-By providing an upfront allowance for off-stream pumping costs, we expect that Seqwater will be able manage cost variations over the period within its overall opex allowance.
+We based our cost forecast on the long-term average of electricity costs (see Chapter 4).
+By providing an upfront allowance for off-stream pumping costs, we expect Seqwater to manage cost variations over the period within its overall opex allowance.